re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 We've got a lot of work to do, so let's jump right into it...

-## Introducing @re-/model
+## The solution

 Don't worry- despite the level of derangment my font preferences and obsession with generics might suggest, I wouldn't ask you to bear with me through all of that after an entire article of type gymnastics.
 The truth is, not only do I love TypeScript, I love its devs.
 My goal is to build tools that make your job easier, not to subject you to the horrors of debugging the 82-million-chracter type error I encountered while trying to do it.
 If, like me, you enjoy the nuances and complexities of bending TypeScript's type system to your will, I'm [always looking for passionate contributors](https://github.com/re-do/re-po/blob/main/CONTRIBUTING.md)!
 If instead, you'd prefer to purge this article from your memory and never want to see a generic type again... well, first of all I'm impressed you made it this far.
-But more importantly, _that's ok_- you shouldn't need to be a TypeScript expert just to avoid duplicating your definitions.
+But more importantly, _that's ok_- you shouldn't need to be a TypeScript expert just to avoid duplicating your definitions, and if you like TypeScript's syntax, you shouldn't need to learn how to chain together a bunch of function calls to build a simple validator.